L'Anse Indian Reservation: Government

 The Keweenaw Bay Indian Community re-established its tribal government under the Indian Reorganization Act of 1934, with its constitution for elected government adopted in 1936.
 It elects members to a tribal council and executive.

 The Act, which encouraged tribes to reorganize their self-governments, also required that the Ontonagon and L'Anse bands of the Lake Superior Band of Chippewa Indians be brought together as the federally recognized Keweenaw Bay Indian Community, defining it as the successor apparent of these two historic bands.
 Each had reservations in Michigan established through 19th-century treaties with the federal government.

 The Keweenaw Bay Community was among the four founding tribes of the Inter-Tribal Council of Michigan, Inc. established in 1966 during a period of rising Indian activism in the United States and Canada.
 Others were the Bay Mills Indian Community, Hannahville Indian Community, and Saginaw Chippewa Indian Tribe; all were federally recognized at the time.
 They worked to pool resources, preserve communal land, improve the welfare of their peoples, and improve relations with state and federal governments.
 Working as a group, the tribes qualified for Community Action Program grants that helped fund improvements in living conditions for their peoples.
-The Council now represents 11 of the 12 federally recognized tribes in Michigan.
+The council now represents 11 of the 12 federally recognized tribes in Michigan.

-Membership

 The Keweenaw Bay Indian Community establishes its own membership rules for the tribe.